sagemath/sagewiki_to_gh-2022-10-10/daysff.md

 Organizers: William Stein, Chris Hall, Craig Citro, Salman Baig

-Location: Seattle, WA
+Location: The [http://www.shueyhouse.com/|Shuey House]], Seattle, WA

-Time: TBD
+Dates: May 17 - 21, 2010 (check in on May 16th, check out on May 22nd)

 == Tentative Participants ==